JLBartz/CharityLink/README.md

 # CharityLink 🖇️
 *A desktop application project for CPE106L-4-E03 Group 2*

 CharityLink is a PyQt6-based application simulating a donor login system with a user-friendly interface.
-It includes a mock login system and dashboard, suitable for beginner-level learning in Python GUI development.
+It includes a login system and dashboard, suitable for beginner-level learning in Python GUI development.

 ---

 ## 🚀 Features

-- ✅ Mock login functionality
+- ✅ A fully working login functionality
 - ✅ GUI built with PyQt6 and Qt Designer
 - ✅ Clean UI for learning and prototyping
 - ✅ Easily extensible with a real database in the future